sudhackar/sudhackar.github.io/_posts/2020-08-02-INCTF-reversing-writeups.md

 ### INCTF

 I had some time this weekend.
 [INCTF](https://ctf.inctf.in) was running, so I decided to try reversing challenges for sometime.
-Here are the writeups I managed to solve.
+Here are the writeups for the challenges I managed to solve.

 #### ArchRide